Product price labelling

 Netherlands Enterprise Agency, RVO

 Do you offer products for sale to consumers?
-There are rules for how you should label prices on products.
+There are rules for how you have to label prices on your products.

 Price labelling in shops

-You must state a price on or near all products in a shop.
-You must make sure that:
+You must state the price (in Dutch) on or near all products in a shop.
+You have to make sure that:

 • the price is stated in euros (including VAT)